marc4gov/stork/README.md

 ## Performance

 Run main.py or using the Jupyter notebook.
-Simulation results given in about 20 sec, but is visualization, takes about 15-20 min for 300 timesteps with ATTRACTION_COUNT = 5 and PERSON_COUNT = 200.
+Simulation results given in about 20 sec, but visualization with animated plotly lib takes about 15-20 min for 300 timesteps with ATTRACTION_COUNT = 5 and PERSON_COUNT = 200.

 ## TBD